-$9 Flat Rate Shipping.
+$10 Flat Rate Domestic Shipping.
 FREE SHIPPING Australia - wide on orders over $100.

 Breaking the Stereotype: Understanding Pit Bulls on National Pit Bull Awareness Day